 Due to the natural evolution of cannabis across time, no current strain is likely a pure landrace strain.
 Instead, all are in some way associated with each other through breeding and plant genetics.

 Either way, the discussion around the benefits of the Indica and sativa groupings is still up for debate.

 One thing is for sure regardless of type, cannabis contains both THC and CBD, along with a host of other cannabinoids.
-Although the precise amounts of these constituents will change from strain to strain, and some will contain increased quantities of minor cannabinoids at the expense of THC and CBD.
+Although the precise amounts of these constituents will vary from strain to strain, and some will contain increased quantities of minor cannabinoids at the expense of THC and CBD.

-So what are sativa and indica?
+So what does sativa and indica mean?

 These groups are often thought to help influence what effect particular cannabis strains will have on a person, and these categorisations typically affect the choices experienced users make when determining which product to buy.